Johnny4251/ImagesFromBabel/README.md

 Conversely, the set of possible outputs (images) is finite.
 The total number of unique images that can be generated is defined by (|PIXELVALUES|)^(HEIGHT x WIDTH), assuming an image with finite dimensions and finite number of values per pixel.

 #### Result
 The cardinality (or size) of the set of inputs (seeds) vastly exceeds the cardinality of the set of outputs (images).
-This discrepancy guarantees that multiple distinct seeds must produce identical images.
+This means there must exist a surjective function between the set of seeds and images.
+This surjection guarantees that multiple distinct seeds must produce identical images.

 ### Simplified Explanation